 Group A streptococcus infections of the skin or other parts of the body rarely trigger rheumatic fever.

-Factors that can increase the risk of rheumatic fever include:
+Things that may increase the risk of rheumatic fever include:

-- Family history.
-Some people carry a gene or genes that might make them more likely to develop rheumatic fever.
+- Genes.
+Some people have one or more genes that might make them more likely to develop rheumatic fever.

-- Type of strep bacteria.
+- Specific type of strep bacteria.
 Certain strains of strep bacteria are more likely to contribute to rheumatic fever than are other strains.

 - Environmental factors.
-A greater risk of rheumatic fever is associated with overcrowding, poor sanitation and other conditions that can easily result in the rapid transmission or multiple exposures to strep bacteria.
+A greater risk of rheumatic fever is associated with overcrowding, poor sanitation and other conditions that can cause strep bacteria to easily spread among many people.

 Inflammation caused by rheumatic fever can last a few weeks to several months.
-In some cases, the inflammation causes long-term complications.
+For some people, the inflammation causes long-term complications.

 - Damage to heart muscle.
 The inflammation associated with rheumatic fever can weaken the heart muscle, affecting its ability to pump.

-Damage to the mitral valve, other heart valves or other heart tissues can cause problems with the heart later in life.
-Resulting conditions can include:
+Damage to the heart valves or other heart tissues can lead to irregular, chaotic heartbeats (atrial fibrillation) or heart failure later in life.

-The only way to prevent rheumatic fever is to treat strep throat infections or scarlet fever promptly with a full course of appropriate antibiotics.
+The only way to prevent rheumatic fever is to treat strep throat infections or scarlet fever promptly and completely with a full course of appropriate antibiotics.

 Antibiotics.
-Your child's doctor will prescribe penicillin or another antibiotic to eliminate remaining strep bacteria.
+Penicillin or another antibiotic is typically prescribed to treat the strep bacteria.

-After your child has completed the full antibiotic treatment, your doctor will begin another course of antibiotics to prevent recurrence of rheumatic fever.
-Preventive treatment will likely continue through age 21 or until your child completes a minimum five-year course of treatment, whichever is longer.
+After the first antibiotic treatment is fully finished, a provider typically prescribes another course of antibiotics to prevent recurrence of rheumatic fever.
+Preventive treatment will likely continue through age 21 or until a child completes a minimum five-year course of treatment, whichever is longer.

 Lifestyle and home remedies

-Your doctor might recommend bed rest for your child and ask you to restrict his or her activities until inflammation, pain and other symptoms have improved.
-If inflammation is in heart tissues, your child might need strict bed rest for a few weeks to a few months, depending on the degree of inflammation.
+A health care provider might recommend bed rest for a child with rheumatic fever.
+Activities may be restricted until inflammation, pain and other symptoms have improved.
+If inflammation affects the heart, strict bed rest may be recommended for a few weeks to a few months.

 Preparing for an appointment

 If your child has signs or symptoms of rheumatic fever, you're likely to start by seeing your child's pediatrician.
-However, the doctor might refer you to a heart specialist (pediatric cardiologist) for some diagnostic tests.
+Your child may be referred to a heart specialist (pediatric cardiologist) for some diagnostic tests.